Include cross-device conversions in your "Conversions" column

 This setting has changed

-Cross-device conversions from Search and Shopping campaigns are automatically included in the “Conversions” column to give you a more complete view of performance.
+Cross-device conversions from Search, Shopping, and Video campaigns are automatically included in the “Conversions” column to give you a more complete view of performance.
 The "Include cross-device conversions" setting now controls Display cross-device conversions.
 Later this year, cross-device conversions from Display campaigns will also be included by default.

 - Sign in to your Adwords account.